Retailers embraced digital when lockdowns began. Now that the convenience of e-commerce is clear, what does brick and mortar after COVID-19 look like?

-People are turning towards buying via digital channels, +10-35% based on a U.S. consumer survey conducted by Civis Analytics and L.E.K.
-Consulting.
+People are turning towards buying via digital channels, +10-35% based on a U.S. consumer survey.
 We expect that companies with a strong digital experience will be better prepared to weather the storm and overcome the economic downturn.

 Consistency plays an important role in digital customer experiences.
 Consistency in how companies convey their message across touchpoints, consistency in how they interact, guide, recommend, and finally transact with customers.
 But also, consistency in how companies personalize to the individual.

 The question is: How can you reach customers with so many evolving interaction channels and variables?

 Although IT investment and architectural decisions need to be carefully thought through, in current times, there’s a need for implementing tactical solutions to help you get through the immediate crisis, but they have to be in context of a broader digital strategy.

 Traditionally siloed architectures are breaking up.

 Digital experiences need to be carefully and seamlessly managed across all customer touchpoints.
 Headless architectures are evolving, exposing rich business functionality via API’s and allowing for easy and flexible integration to other applications and touchpoints.